DebonairSM/eu-to-na-fila/README.md

 | `CORS_ORIGIN` | Allowed CORS origin | `http://localhost:5173` | Yes |
 | `SHOP_SLUG` | Shop identifier | `mineiro` | No |

+## Using on Tablets (Barber Interface)

+The web app works perfectly on tablets via Progressive Web App (PWA) technology:

+### Installation on Android Tablets

+1. Open Chrome on the tablet
+2. Navigate to your shop URL (e.g., `https://eutonafila.com/mineiro`)
+3. Tap the menu (⋮) and select **"Add to Home screen"** or **"Install app"**
+4. An icon will appear on the home screen
+5. Tap to launch - opens fullscreen like a native app

+### Benefits of PWA

+- **No app store** - Install directly from browser
+- **Auto-updates** - Always latest version when we deploy
+- **Works offline** - Caches data for viewing without internet
+- **Fullscreen mode** - Looks and feels like native app
+- **One codebase** - Same app for desktop, mobile, and tablets

+### Offline Support

+The PWA caches:
+- App interface (HTML, CSS, JavaScript)
+- Queue data (for viewing when offline)
+- Shop configuration

+WebSocket reconnects automatically when back online.

 ## Migration to Postgres

 When ready to scale, switch from libSQL to Postgres: